 Parents spend a lot of money on Back-to-school sales for clothing each year.
 According to the National Retail Federation, 60 percent of moms said that they would spend more on back-to-school clothes for their children than they will on school supplies.

 The survey revealed that these parents are expected to spend on their children about $130 for clothes and $48 for school supplies.
-(You might want to read our article on back-to-school supplies savings here.)
+(You might want to read our article on saving money on back-to-school supplies here.)

 National statistics for kids’ clothing expenses are all over the board.
 So, we’d like to focus on five ways that you can reduce what you spend on back-to-school clothes.